hazymorning/origami_weather/README.md

 ## Backgrounds

 The default background is an animated sky that reacts to the weather and time of day.
-It renders clouds, precipitation (rain, snow, hail), stars at night, and a sun/moon that follows the actual sun elevation.
+It shows clouds, precipitation (rain, snow, hail), stars at night, and a sun/moon that follows the sun elevation.

-You can replace the animated background with your own images or videos by changing `background_mode` to `images` and pointing at a folder of files named after weather states (e.g. `sunny.jpg`, `rainy.mp4`).
-The card layout and buttons work the same either way.
+You can replace the animated background with your own images or videos by changing `background_mode` to `images` and pointing at a folder of files named after weather states (e.g. `sunny.jpg` or `rainy.mp4`).

 <br>

 ## Performance

-This weather card is not exactly minimalistic regarding its effects and features, but it tries to be lightweight regarding the power it needs.
-Every single detail is built around the goal "nice look but with minimum performance need" and also pretty much every possible optimization is added on top.
+This card is not exactly minimalistic regarding its effects and features, but it tries to be regarding the power it needs.
+Every single detail is built around the goal "nice look but with minimum performance need" and also pretty much every possible optimization gets used.
+The performance is tested regularly after changes and I'm a bit proud how reasonable it is.

 That said, this is still a card with a lot going on.
 On a somewhat modern phone or desktop this shouldn't be noticeable.
 On older hardware you might feel it.
 If effects like rain seem like in slow motion, you have many ways to lower the performance need: